algorandfoundation/beaker/blog/blog.md

 ## Debugging

-Beaker improves the `pc=xxx` error message using the source map endpoint during compilation and mapping the pc back to the source teal.
-The resulting LogicError allows you to see the exact source Teal line number with all the useful names of subroutines and any comments in the source teal.
+Beaker improves the `pc=xxx` error message using the source map endpoint during compilation and mapping the pc back to the source TEAL.
+The resulting LogicError allows you to see the exact source TEAL line number that caused the error.

 This is an actual print from a logic error that tells me exactly where my program failed.
 The context provided from the source TEAL shows me _why_ it failed.
 ```